learn-co-curriculum/python-p3-migrations-and-alembic/README.md

 ## Creating a Migration Environment

-To create a migration environment, create a directory `P3` and `cd` into that directory.
+To create a migration environment, create a directory `app` and `cd` into that directory.
 Next, run `alembic init migrations` command to create a migration environment in the `migrations/` directory.
 This process creates our migration environment as well as an `alembic.ini` file with configuration